HumanoidSandvichDispenser/dotfiles/README.md

 `zsh`, `oh-my-zsh`, `neofetch`, `vim-plug`, `vundle`

-*Some of these packages will be included in the autoinstall script*
+*Some of these packages will be included in the autoinstall script soon*

 ## Installation